Samsung To Offer Refurbished Galaxy Note 7: Price Of Recalled Units Key To Sales?

 Along with Samsung Galaxy S8 and S8+, the South Korean company is expected to sell refurbished Galaxy Note 7.
 Price of the two devices may cause the latest flagship device from Samsung to fight with its own cousin from last year.

 At a glitzy launch event, Samsung Electronics unveiled its latest lineup of flagship phones, the Galaxy S8 and the S8+.
 While these new devices took the center stage, a rather humble announcement from the company managed to create quite a ripple in the mobile phone market.
 The company is planning to re-launch its 2016 flagship device, the Galaxy Note 7.
-Despite being aware of the worldwide negative publicity associated with the device, it is apparent that Samsung is confident that the way it handled the global recall, may have helped erased any distrust about the device as well as the brand.
+Despite being aware of the worldwide negative publicity associated with the device, it is apparent that Samsung is confident that the way it handled the global recall may have helped erased any distrust about the device as well as the brand.

 Samsung officially claimed that it plans to sell “some” of the recalled Galaxy Note 7 smartphones.
 The company noted it was doing so to manage its stockpile in an “environmentally friendly” manner.
 It added that it would sell Note 7s as “refurbished phones or rental phones,” after consultations with regulators in various markets.
 In other words, Samsung could soon resubmit the devices to regulatory authorities and attempt to re-certify the devices.